nielsvermaut/UiTID-for-CakePHP/README.md

+#DEPRECATED
+This repository is deprecated.
+One could wonder why this repository still exists, as it offends every PSR and SOLID rule and that if I would receive a PR like this today, I would smite it into oblivion.

+I'm keeping this here as a reminder where I came from, and what helped me down the road.
+Feel free to laugh at it, but please don't use it.

 #UiTID authentication plugin for CakePHP

 Allow authentication of users via [UiTID](http://www.uitid.be).
 To get it working with UiTID's OAuth configuration, we used CakePHP's OAuth Consumer by [cakebaker](https://github.com/cakebaker/oauth-consumer) ([Daniel Hofstetter](http://twitter.com/dhofstet)) and modified it a little bit.
 The modification allows us to get the UiTID-userId in the response an thus allowing for a direct login.